-5. Exhale release, reverse the legs and twist to the left for an equal length of time.
+- Exhale release the hands, straighten out the leg, and repeat on the other side for an equal length of time.

-4. Can be good for diabetics, as it stimulates the pancreas
+- Can be good for diabetics, as it massages and stimulates the pancreas

-6. Stretches the intercostal’s (muscles between the ribs) helping you to breathe more deeply
+- Stretches the intercostal (muscles between the ribs) helping you to breathe more deeply

 - Can relieve menstrual discomforts, depending on the individual